Y0Coss/docs-fork/pages/storage_and_backup/backup_agent/backup_agent_product_presentation/guide.en-gb.md

 Please note that:

-* The VSPC infrastructure is hosted in OVH datacentres and does not send data to Veeam servers.
+- The VSPC infrastructure is hosted in OVHcloud datacenters and does not send data to Veeam servers.
-*Storage points are OVHcloud Object Storage buckets that are hosted in OVHcloud datacentres.
+- Storage points are OVHcloud Object Storage buckets that are hosted in OVHcloud datacenters.

 There are several key advantages to this solution:

-* First automatic backup policy with 14 days retention.
+- First automatic backup policy with 14 days retention.
-* Possibility to increase to 30 days of retention.
+- Possibility to increase to 30 days of retention.
-* 14 days of immutability on our buckets.
+- 14 days of immutability on our buckets.
-* The period for automatic backups is between 10pm and 6am.
+- The period for automatic backups is between 10 p.m. and 6 a.m.
+(CET time zone for Europe - EST time zone for Canada and Asia).
-* Encryption managed by OVHcloud of the storage hosting your backup data.
+- Encryption managed by OVHcloud of the storage hosting your backup data.
-* Live sending of backup data to the bucket without placing a copy on our infrastructure.
+- Live sending of backup data to the bucket without placing a copy on our infrastructure.
-* Storage point always distant from the location of your bare metal server (if you are in Roubaix, your storage point will be in Gravelines).
+- Storage point always distant from the location of your Bare Metal server (if you are in Roubaix, your storage point will be in Gravelines).

 ## Go further